 Donum Estate focuses on producing elegant wines with minimal intervention.
 Organic and sustainable farming practices are at the heart of their wines.
 They are hyper-focused on the growing season in the vineyard and use native yeasts for fermentation.

-Located in the Carneros AVA, Donum produces no less than eighteen bottlings of pinot noir!
-I say go and do a vertical tasting.
+Located in the Carneros AVA, Donum produces no less than eighteen bottlings of Pinot Noir!
+Go and do a vertical tasting.
 This tasting experience also caught my attention:

 Donum Experience: The experience begins with a refreshing splash of one of our award-winning wines, followed by a guided walking tour of our open-air art sculpture collection, working farm, and picturesque landscape.
 After the tour, enjoy a tasting featuring seasonal wines, based on availability, from our Estate vineyards.
 As you savor our wines, indulge in a selection of carefully paired canapés made with fresh ingredients from our Estate gardens.